Blog Post

 • Use of funds: where will this round go?
 Does the allocation match what the company needs to reach the next lifecycle phase?

-What to watch for: Burn rate that does not match the stated team size.
+What to watch for: Burn rate that doesn't match the stated team size.
 Cap tables with excessive advisor equity or complex structures that will create problems at the next round.
 Prior round terms that create unexpected dilution or governance complications.

 Legal Diligence